 from U.S. Harness Writers Association

-Team Teague and George Teague Jr. will be honored at the Night Of Champions, the Dan Patch Awards Banquet Presented by Hoosier Park, which will take place on Sunday (Feb.
+Marion Jean Wellwood and Devin Keeling (along with Marion Marauder) will be honored at the Night of Champions, the Dan Patch Awards Banquet Presented by Hoosier Park, which will take place on Sunday (Feb.
 26) at the Planet Hollywood hotel/casino in Las Vegas.
 Information about the banquet and the entire weekend, which will also contain the annual meetings of USHWA, can be found on the communicators’ website, www.ushwa.org, including links for making hotel reservations at special rates at Planet Hollywood; banquet tickets; and congratulatory or acknowledgment ads in the keepsake Souvenir Banquet Journal, annually one of the best chronicles of a year in North American harness racing.